DeeCorrector/Projects-in-Stock/README.md

 - `acceptance`: Automated acceptancetesting using the robot framework.
   - **NB.** A local testserver must be active in *another* terminal window.

+*Please note that this project was written in Python, yet GitHub indicates over 90% of the code on this repository is HTML.
+This is because our acceptancetestingframework generates several HTML-pages as the result of the testing, with the results from testing.